Nziie-Development/website/docs/introduction.md

 sidebar_position: 1
 ---

 Hey, I'm Nziie (en-zee).
-IRL, I'm just a 14 year old male in school.
+IRL, I'm a 14 year old male in school.
 I'm my school's drone operator, meaning for our school's news I record stuff events, drone 'montages' and sunset time lapses for my school and other schools in the school district with my personal drone.
 At some point, I may put some of my drone time lapses here but it's not that big of a deal to me.

 ## Custom Discord Bots
 In partnership with [AnonDev](https://anondev.ml), I offer cheap hosting for the custom bots on powerful servers with good uptime. **If you are interested in getting custom bot from me, please join [my Discord server](/discord) and open ticket**.